apparebit/prettypretty/README.md

 # prettypretty

-Prettypretty is a Python package that helps build terminal user interfaces.
-Its features include expressive color management (mostly implemented), convenient terminal introspection (not yet implemented), ...
+Prettypretty is a Python package to help build better terminal user interfaces.
+For starters, prettypretty provides robust color manipulation and conversion, including from and to terminal colors.

 ---